 Even though batch files are like vintage when it comes to operating systems, they are one of the best ways to get things done.
 If you are in a kind of work that asks you to run some pre-defined commands every day, the console windows are annoying, especially when you are sure they are perfect and will not make any mistake.
 This guide will learn how you can run Batch Files silently in background mode and hide the Console Window.

-Run Batch Files silently on Windows
+Run Batch Files silently in background on Windows 11/10

 START /MIN CMD.EXE /C mysecondbatchfile.bat